Texas Attorney General: Religious private schools can open in the fall regardless of local health orders

 Last school year, the school had about 50 students enrolled, but Wright says that number might change as other area private schools are choosing virtual learning only.

-Parts of the school are open during the summer for childcare and summer camp.
+Parts of the school is open during the summer for childcare and summer camp.
 The school says it has not had any cases of COVID-19.

-KXAN’s Jennifer Sanders spoke to leaders of a local private school about how they are resuming classes on August 26th.
-Watch her story at 10 p.m. on KXAN.